Does Tea Help with Constipation? A Comprehensive Guide April 3, 2023 00:38

 We encourage you to stop drinking the tea if you notice any side effects including diarrhea and abdominal pain.
 Upon identifying the side effects, consult with your healthcare provider immediately.
 The side effects are more common with those on medication or medical conditions.
 So, always talk to your doctor first.

-Other lifestyle changes to promote regular bowel movements
+Lifestyle changes to promote regular bowel movements

 A healthy lifestyle is also crucial for promoting regular bowel movements and eventually preventing constipation.
 So, what lifestyle changes to follow for improved digestive health and reduce risks for frequent constipation?
 Let’s find out.